petertriho/nvim-scrollbar/README.md

     handle = {
         text = " ",
         color = "white",
-    },
+        hide_if_all_visible = true, -- Hides handle if all lines are visible },
     marks = {
         Search = { text = { "-", "=" }, priority = 0, color = "orange" },